fifth-sense/Concepts/JSTheory.md

   Pass by reference
-  Pass by references, function is called by passing refrence/address of the  variable as an arguments. they are mostly non-primitive updating them insude function will directly update the original value function doesnot create there own copy inside function array and object follows pass by refrences in js
+  Pass by references, function is called by passing refrence/address of the  variable as an arguments. they are mostly non-primitive updating them inside function will directly update the original value function doesnot create there own copy inside function array and object follows pass by refrences in js
   Ex.